Particular/docs.particular.net/transports/msmq/routing_content_core_6.partial.md

 ## Using message-endpoint mappings

-For compatibility reasons it can also be configured in the same way as in Version 5 and older by `UnicastBusConfig/MessageEndpointMappings` configuration section:
+For compatibility reasons it can also be configured in the same way as in NServiceBus bersion 5 and older with the `UnicastBusConfig/MessageEndpointMappings` configuration section:

 snippet: endpoint-mapping-msmq